numberplates/plateit-api-docs/objects/system-plate-size.md

-# System Plate Size
+# SystemPlateSize

 `https://data.plateit.co.uk/v3/system-plate-sizes`

 !> Read only

 System plate sizes consist of all supported number plate sizes.
-You do not have to support every size, but each [company plate](/objects/company-plate.md) references one of these resources.
+You do not have to support every size, but each [CompanyPlate](/objects/company-plate.md) references one of these resources.

 ## Example Request